 Using Cliradex eyelid wipes are extremely simple, each towelette comes individually packaged similarly to how a hand towelette or alcohol pad is packaged.

-First thing is first you have to make sure that you wash your hands, and dry them with a lint-free towel before attempting to open the packet.
+The first thing you have to make sure you do is wash your hands, and dry them with a lint-free towel before attempting to open the packet.
 After you open the package and get the towelette out, the towelettes are packaged folded in half so you would have to unfold it.

 After that, you would close your eyes, but just close them lightly and try not to squint your eyes.
 You would start by cleaning your eyelid, and move outwards to the surrounding facial areas, repeat for your other eye.
 It is important to make sure that you do not get any of it into your eyes.